6-day war begets 50 years of conflict for Israel

 It may well be remembered as a pyrrhic victory for Israel: in six days it stunned the world by vanquishing several Arab armies, only to be saddled with a deeply corrosive 50-year fight with the Palestinians for the Holy Land.

-For several weeks in 1967, the underdog Israelis genuinely feared that their young Jewish state would be wiped out, even with memories of the Nazi Holocaust in Europe still fresh.
-They mobilized reserves to face Egyptian troops arrayed at the border.
-They appointed the eyepatch-wearing military hero Moshe Dayan as minister of defense.
-They barricaded the streets with sacks of sand.
+For several weeks in 1967, the underdog Israelis genuinely feared their young Jewish state would be wiped out.
+They mobilized reserves to face Egyptian troops arrayed at the border and barricaded the streets with sacks of sand.

 Then it was over in a shocking flash.
 A pre-emptive airstrike on June 5 destroyed the Egyptian air force on the ground, and the Israeli army also pushed back Jordan and Syria.
-Israel vastly expanded its territory, and was crowned a regional power.
+Israel was crowned a regional power.

-"The Six Day War was one of the greatest victories in the history of Israel," Prime Minister Benjamin Netanyahu, a nationalist, recently said in marking the anniversary.
+"The Six Day War was one of the greatest victories in the history of Israel," Prime Minister Benjamin Netanyahu, a nationalist, recently said.

 But there is another view: many in Israel are coming to the conclusion that the "Six Day War" may have planted the seeds of doom.
 That's because Israel seized the West Bank and east Jerusalem from Jordan and the Gaza Strip from Egypt, ruling over a Palestinian population roughly equal in number to that of the Jews.
 It has since faced charges that its treatment of the Palestinians is a form of apartheid, and has gone from being a darling of the West in the 1960s to one of the world's most ostracized nations.